Mexican Shrimp Salad

 - seasonings ( cumin + cayenne + salt + pepper)

 - minced jalapeno

 Here’s the thing.
 What makes this Mexican shrimp avocado salad so delicious is the technique.
-You’ll noticed that we’re mincing the onions, jalapenos, and chopping the cilantro extra fine.
-When you do this, the little bits of spicy jalapeno with the robust red onion, and herby cilantro latch on to avocados, tomatoes, and shrimp, giving this salad that perfect blend of flavor in every bite!
-It would be very different if you were to leave the onions and jalapenos in larger pieces as you would get much large hits of onion and jalepeno.
+You’ll notice that we’re mincing the onions, jalapenos, and chopping the cilantro extra fine.
+When you do this, the little bits of spicy jalapeno with the robust red onion and herby cilantro latch on to avocados, tomatoes, and shrimp, giving this salad that perfect blend of flavor in every bite!
+It would be very different if you were to leave the onions and jalapenos in larger pieces as you would get much large hits of onion and jalapeno.
 Trust me, mincing them makes a huge difference!

-- Toss seasonings, lemon zest and hot sauce in a bowl.
+- Toss seasonings, lemon zest, and hot sauce in a bowl.
 Stir together and then add the shrimp.

 - Allow the shrimp marinate for about 5-10 minutes.
 Or if you have some time, cover and allow to marinate for 3-4 hours in the refrigerator.